scalableminds/webknossos/docs/volume_annotation/tools.md

 **Fill Tool**: Fill the clicked region with a volume annotation up to the next segment boundary (or the edge of your viewport).
 All neighboring voxels with the same voxel id as the clicked voxel will be labelled with the active segment ID.
 This is useful for filling a hole in a segment or relabeling a segment with a different ID/color.
 Read more about the fill tool below.

 ![Segment Picker Tool](../ui/images/segment-picker-tool.jpg){align=left width="60"}
 **Segment Picker**: Click any segment to use its label ID as the active segment ID and keep annotating with that ID.
-This is alternative to selecting the segment ID from the sidebar or context menu.
+This is alternative to selecting the segment ID from the [Segments list](./segments_list.md) sidebar or context menu.

 ![Quick Select Tool](../ui/images/quickselect-tool.jpg){align=left width="60"}
 **Quick Select**: Annotate a segment automatically by drawing a rectangular selection over it.
 By default this tools us our AI for segmentation but also has a threshold-based mode.
 Read more about the quick-select tool below.